natia-miscere/natia-miscere.github.io/feats/first-layer/trooper/doctrines/mechanized.md

 ### Ace Pilots (B1)

 Pilots with commendation gains +2 dodge.
 This dodge works with mech or vehicles.
+Each new commendation grants the pilot additional +2 dodge.
+Caps at +10.

 ### Venerable Dreadnaughts (B2)